Partnerships – The new “P” in the 4 P’s of Marketing

 Personalized – This new generation wants something they can put their stamp on, and one that feels personal to them.

 For example, to mark its 20th anniversary, easyJet launched a campaign that used customer data to build individual stories, like when and where they first travelled with easyJet, and then predicted where they might go next.
 They emailed over 12 million personalized stories.
 Open rates were over 100% higher than the average easyJet newsletter and saw 25% higher click-through rates.

 Partnerships – When brands favored by Millennials and Zoomers work together, there is both a halo effect and referral opportunities.

 For example, Uber’s partnership with Spotify lets Uber riders easily stream their Spotify playlists whenever they take a ride.
 This makes the Uber experience feel more personalized and encourages Uber riders to subscribe to Spotify Premium.
 Both brands gain access to new, broad audiences in this business alliance.

-Why we care about the new 4P’s?
+Why do we care about the new list?

-Through the lens of the new 4Ps, the traditional definition of value is evolving from “The benefit that a customer gets by using a product to satisfy their needs” to “The values of the buyer which may serve a high personal, societal, or global purpose is key”.
-It also ensures that what we say and do is “Personalized” and includes relatable narratives that come from our customers and partners.
+Through the lens of the new 4 P's, the traditional definition of value is evolving from “the benefit that a customer gets by using a product to satisfy their needs” to “the values of the buyer which may serve a high personal, societal, or global purpose is key.”
+It also ensures that what we say and do is personalized and includes relatable narratives that come from our customers and partners.
 It is something we can learn and share with our customers.

-The new 4Ps supplies insights for companies to survive and thrive as the buying power of millennials and zoomers grows by the day.
-Recognizing how the power of partnerships and ecosystems address this major paradigm shift, Pronto’s Ecosystem Management platform supplies ecosystem leaders a secure, flexible and scalable system of engagement that can bring immense value to our customers.
+The new 4 P's offer insights for companies to survive and thrive as the buying power of Millennials and Zoomers grows by the day.
+Recognizing how the power of partnerships and ecosystems address this major paradigm shift, Pronto’s Ecosystem Management platform supplies ecosystem leaders a secure, flexible, and scalable system of engagement that can bring immense value to partnerships teams.